pragmarb/pragma-decorator/README.md

 ### Restricting property visibility

-If you want to only show certain properties to admins, you can do it with the `if` option combined with the data passed by Pragma:
+If you want to show or hide certain properties programmatically, you can do it with the `if` option:

 ```ruby
 module API